apache/nuttx/configs/sama5d4-ek/README.txt

      create a very corrupt configuration that may not be easy to recover from.

-  4. The SAMA5Dx is running at 396MHz by default in these configurations.
+  4. The SAMA5Dx is running at 528MHz by default in these configurations.
-     This is because the original timing for the PLLs, NOR FLASH, and SDRAM came from the Atmel NoOS sample code which runs at that rate.

-     The SAMA5Dx is capable of running at 528MHz, however, and is easily
-     re-configured:

        Board Selection -> CPU Frequency
-         CONFIG_SAMA5D4EK_396MHZ=n     # Disable 396MHz operation
-         CONFIG_SAMA5D4EK_528MHZ=y     # Enable 528MHz operation
+         CONFIG_SAMA5D4EK_528MHZ=y       : Enable 528MHz operation

-     If you switch to 528MHz, you should also check the loop calibration value in your .config file.
-Of course, it would be best to re-calibrate the timing loop, but these values should get you in the ballpark:

-       CONFIG_BOARD_LOOPSPERMSEC=49341  # Calibrated on SAMA5D3-EK at 396MHz
-                                        # running from ISRAM
-       CONFIG_BOARD_LOOPSPERMSEC=65775  # Calibrated on SAMA5D3-Xplained at
+         CONFIG_BOARD_LOOPSPERMSEC=65775 : Calibrated on SAMA5D3-Xplained at
-                                        # 528MHz running from SDRAM
+                                         : 528MHz running from SDRAM

-     Operation at 528MHz has been verified but is not the default in these configurations because most testing was done at 396MHz.
-NAND has not been verified at these rates.

   Configuration Sub-directories
   -----------------------------